blthree/kata/README.md

 Displays starting and intermediate board states as well as the final state.
 ```
 -c CYCLES, --cycles CYCLES
-                        # of simulation cycles, defaults to 1 if blank
+                        # of simulation cycles, defaults to 1 if omitted
 ```
+Number of cycles to run the simulation.
 ## Unit Tests
 To run unit tests (from project directory):
 `python -m unittest tests`